Saunalol/cssbeautify-cli/README.md

 ```

 __Notes__
+- Options from config override command line options.

-It seems to me that `optimist` introduces strange behaviour in some cases, e.g.
+- It seems to me that `optimist` introduces strange behaviour in some cases, e.g.
 it's mpossible to pass empty `indent` option in the following form: `-i ''`,
 but following solutions work just fine: `-i0`, `--indent ''`, `--indent=''`, `--indent=0`.

-Also the behaviour of boolean `-a` option is quite strange sometimes, check `test/autosemicolon.js` for
+- The behaviour of boolean `-a` option is quite strange sometimes, check `test/autosemicolon.js` for
 details.